Bear is a popular note-taking app that works on the Apple Ecosystem.

 Using Bear As Your Second Brain: Conclusion

-In my biased opinion, it’s one of the most beautiful and best-looking note-taking apps out there.
+In my biased opinion, Bear is one of the most beautiful and best-looking note-taking apps out there.

-The only thing lacking is implementing the power of backlinks and what comes with it: graph view, etc.
+The only thing lacking is implementing the power of backlinks and what comes with it like the graph view.

-So if you don’t rely on backlinks when taking notes, Bear is a great solution to build your second brain.
+If you don’t rely on backlinks when taking notes, and want a lightweight, fast, and gorgeous looking experience, Bear is a great solution to build your second brain.

 While tools are important, what’s even more important is how you take notes.

-If you’d like to level up your note-taking skills, then feel free to check out this free email course below 👇
+If you’d like to build your second brain and turn your notes into valuable content, then feel free to check out my FREE email course below 👇